hammerheim-game/hammerheim-rules/8-scenarios.md

 ##### Scenario: The Statue of St. Voller

-The story of Saint Voller is all but lost to history, the documentation of her works largely kept within the great libraries of Mordheim.
+The story of Saint Voller is all but lost to history, the documentation of her works largely kept within the great libraries of Hammerheim.
 Folklore and myth is all that survives by way of her legacy, but whatever the truth may have been she is revered by the Cult of Morr as one of their matron saints.
-Her statue was a place of pilgrimage to many who prayed that the dead keep their rest, and due to the wild and wonton magical experimentation present in Mordheim before the meteor strike her blessings were desperately sought after lest a lost loved one be forced to live an eternity of servitude at the hands of some vile necromancer some day.
+Her statue was a place of pilgrimage to many who prayed that the dead keep their rest, and due to the wild and wonton magical experimentation present in Hammerheim before the meteor strike her blessings were desperately sought after lest a lost loved one be forced to live an eternity of servitude at the hands of some vile necromancer some day.
 When the statue miraculously survived the meteor strike many survivors deemed it a blessing of Morr itself, and survivors brought their dead by the cartload to the statue in the hopes that their deaths be consecrated and their souls kept safe.
 Bodies piled the pavements, and with no safe way out of the city to bury them the surrounding buildings became macabre warehouses stacked to the rafters with corpses simply to keep the roads clear.

 So many dead and dying in one place was never going to end well.
 The sheer concentration of corpses and the opportunity to desecrate a shrine to a hated nemesis drew the attention of necromancers even beyond the city walls, and for a few mortifying months the plaza surrounding the statue became a Mecca for necromancers looking to practice their arts and refresh their supply of corpses.
 The district is lost to the undead now, for whatever riches it may hold simply aren't worth the inevitable wall of attrition that the thousands of reanimated corpses can provide, save for the statue itself.
 The Statue of Saint Voller maintains the properties of her patron god Morr, an anathema to all things undead.
 Undead who approach find their souls drained from their bodies, eventually disintegrating into nothingness without their sustenance.
 Harnessing the power of this statue or corrupting it to your own ends will prove a valuable asset within the City of The Damned, but warbands will need to move quickly.
 Noise awakens the unquiet dead within these sardine-packed buildings.

 Terrain
-The city is set up as per regular Mordheim.
+The city is set up as per regular Hammerheim.
 In the centre of the battlefield should be a large statue – the shrine representing Saint Voller.

 Starting the game